ilyaselh/agency/src/blog/the-challenges-of-arabic-to-english-translation.md

 ---
-title: How To Handle of Arabic to English Translation
+title: How To Handle Arabic to English Translation
 desc: It is pretty challenging to translate text from one language to another in a such a manner that the translated text retains the same meaning, style, and tone.
 Sometimes, you can keep the meaning...